codepiyusss/VoxShield/README.md

 ## Problem Statement

 AI voice cloning tools have advanced to the point where synthetic speech can convincingly imitate a real person's tone, pitch, and speaking style.
 This is increasingly exploited for financial fraud, impersonation scams, and misinformation.
-Most existing detection research and datasets are trained primarily on Western-accented English speech, leaving a significant gap for Indian speakers and Indian-accented voices, which are common targets for scam calls in the Indian context.
+Most existing detection research and datasets are trained primarily on Western-accented English speech, leaving a significant gap for Indian speakers and Indian-Accented voices, which are common targets for scam calls in the Indian context.

 ## What This Project Does